3b/3bgl-shader/README.md

 re-run type inference of functions that use that constant if the type didn't change.

+Dependencies on uniforms are sometimes missed, dumping a bare reference to it in main function is a simple workaround.

 ### Misc notes

 #### Concrete types